Tanner253/READING-NOTES/Introduction-To-React-And-Components.md

 >they carry information that is passed down from parent to child.
 What is the flow of props?
 >one way parent to child.

+## Things I want to know more about:
+> This syntax is still new to me so I want to get more comfortable with that..
+The way state and this are used is really intuitive.